Volocopter VoloCity

 In late September 2020, Volocopter announced its participation in the Paris Region, Groupe ADP and RATP Groupe's efforts to integrate UAM into existing transportation infrastructure.
 Volocopter is one of the earliest prospective partners and the first vehicle developer involved in the initiative.
 The company is poised to use the Pointoise Airfield's dedicated testing area, currently in planning, to perform test flights of the Volocity production model.

-The VoloCity has 18 small fixed-pitched propellers and 18 electric motors on top the beam structure which keeps the aircraft noise to a minimum making a quiet and pleasant warm sound, according to the company, and hovering at 75 meters has a sound of only 65 dB(A).
-Flight control is made by varying the speed of each 18 propellers independently.
+VoloCity has 18 small fixed-pitched propellers, 18 electric motors and is powered by Lithium-ion battery packs.
+Flight control is made by varying the speed of each of the 18 propellers independently.
+The propellers are mounted on top the beam structure which keeps the aircraft noise to a minimum making a quiet and pleasant warm sound, according to the company.
+When the aircraft is hovering at 75 meters, the aircraft produces a sound of only 65 dB(A).

-The eVTOL aircraft can fly at speeds 100 km/h (62 mph) with a range of 35 km (~22 miles).
 The batteries can be changed-out in about 5 minutes which drastically reduces turnaround times and allows for almost continuous service of the aircraft.

 The company plans to manufacture the aircraft, operate the taxi service, create an app for its customers, build the Voloports throughout urban areas for safe take-offs and landings and include international airports as debarking and destination points.
 The company has stated they will not be selling the aircraft to consumers.

-Mission
+Volocopter Mission

 The Mission of the Urban Air Taxi is to transport passengers and luggage from point A to B within a defined urban metropolitan area at a price that is competitive with alternative transportation modes.